liamrosenfeld/linkr/README.md

 To have logins persist between app refreshes, create an [environment variable](https://heroku.com/deploy?template=https://github.com/liamrosenfeld/linkr/tree/master) with the name `ROCKET_SECRET_KEY` and then run `openssl rand -base64 32` in a terminal and paste the result in the value.

+> Note: If using Heroku with Cloudflare use the Heroku app url, not the one they tell you to use when setting up a DNS

 ### Elsewhere

 You can deploy with docker to a wide range of hosts as long a you provide these environment variables at runtime: